pmundt/pyrefcount/README.rst

 >>> if ref.dec_and_test():
 ...     print('refcount is now 0, do something here')

-For more complex usage examples and a complete API reference, refer to the package documentation.
+For more complex usage examples and a complete API reference, refer to the `package documentation`_.

 Features and Bugs
 -----------------